Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

     - component: Device:Startup
 ```

-### Reproducible builds

-It is required to generate reproducible builds that can deployed on independent CI/CD test systems.
-To achieve that, the **`csolution` Project Manager** generates *.cprj output files with the following naming conventions:

-`<project-name>[.<build-type>][+target-type].cprj` this would generate for example: `Multi.Debug+Production-HW.cprj`

-This output file convention is identical with the [context: name conventions](YML-Input-Format.md#context-name-conventions) and enables that each `target-type:` and/or `build-type:` can be identified and independently generated which provides the support for test automation.
-It is however not required to build every possible combination, this should be under user control.

 ### Software Layers

 Software layers collect source files and software components along with configuration files for re-use in different projects as shown in the picture below.